iumiCash/iumiCash.github.io/docs/index.md

 The API uses standard verbs and returns HTTP response codes and JSON-encoded responses.

-To get started with  iumiCash REST API, please contact iumiCash representatives to get registered, verified and to obtain API credentials.
-See [Introduction to vendors][introduction to vendors] for details.
+To get started with iumiCash REST API, please contact a iumiCash representative to get registered first and follow the process described in [Introduction to vendors][introduction_to_vendors] section.

 Administrators of the third-party systems are required to provide the details of their systems to get whitelisted by iumiCash for API integration to function properly.

-[introduction to vendors]: vendors/index.md
+[introduction_to_vendors]: vendors/index.md